bradleyjay/datadog_test/datadog/answers.md

 ##### Step 3: Configure the Environment

-Specifying a custom enviornment will allow all traces run through the APM to be grouped via an environment tag.
+Specifying a custom environment will allow all traces run through the APM to be grouped via an environment tag.
 To do that, I'll override the default env tag used by the trace Agent in the Agent config file.
 In the ```datadog.yaml```, I've uncommented then specified the environment as "pre-prod" with:

     apm_config:
       env: pre-prod